Period Motor Vehicle Inspection aka “Safety Check”

 We are here to help guide you through this and have some of the most veteran inspectors on the island to help you.

 As for the physical inspection, all criteria are laid out by the State via regulatory statutes.
-The items required to be inspected, each item’s specific criteria, costs, time permitted to make corrections, who is permitted to perform these inspections, virtually every step and detail is spelled out in there.
+The items required to be inspected, each item’s specific criteria, costs, time permitted to make corrections, who is permitted to perform these inspections, virtually every step and detail is spelled out there.

 Common questions/issues related to the safety inspection: